allejo/LeagueOverseer/README.markdown

 ## Appendix

-The code for this plug-in can be found both on GitHub and BitBucket in order to satisfy any preferences a person may have and to have a backup in the case one service would have downtime; both services are synced and have the same code.
+The code for this plug-in can be found both on [GitHub][8] and [BitBucket][9] in order to satisfy any preferences a person may have and to have a backup in the case one service would have downtime; both services are synced and have the same code.
 GitHub is the official code repository so please direct all issues and pull requests there; anything submitted to BitBucket will be ignored.

 [1]:https://github.com/kongr45gpen
 [2]:https://github.com/achoopic